gladcolor/Git-and-Vi-tutorial/git/commands/gitflow.md

 Before digging into the details, the following chart is helpful to give you a big picture of GitFlow.
 GitFlow uses these braches:

-master:
+Master: The main branch of the software.
+It is the achive of the development work.

-Hotfixes: emergecy bug fix.
+Hotfixes: Used for emergecy bug fix.
-Develop:
+Develop: Developing version will be branched off from develop branch.
 Release branches: When it is time to make a release, a release branch is created off of develop.
 The code in the release branch is deployed onto a suitable test environment, tested, and any problems are fixed directly in the release branch.